open/close all folders

 - Pride: His defining characteristic, since he refers to himself as "Matabe-sama" and goes batshit at the slightest dishonour given him.

 - Ronin: Of the "wandering bandit" variety.
-Because of this, Matabe doesn't have his own stage in the fourth game, instead showing up in either after Kenshin, Ieyasu or Masamune are reduced to half health in their respective stages.
+Because of this, Matabe doesn't have his own stage in the fourth game, instead showing up in either Kenshin, Ieyasu or Masamune's stages after you reduce to half health.

 - Serial Killer: Of the "Mission-guided" variety.
 He believes that by killing Kenshin and Masamune, he'll redeem himself in the eyes of the Toyotomi and stand alongside Hanbe as Hideyoshi's direct subordinate.

 - Shock and Awe

 - Signature Laugh: He has a distinctive maniacal "Kekekeke!"

 - Stance System: When tossing out his blade, he switches to a faster fighting style in which he claws at his enemies.